 Development proposals located within a SEA and outside incorporated City boundaries are reviewed by the Significant Ecological Area Technical Advisory Committee (SEATAC) which recommends changes to the project and mitigation measures to protect the habitat.
 The County of Los Angeles is in the process of updating the SEA designations and policies.
-(LACDRP, 2011) SEAs in the Subregion include:
+(LACDRP, 2011) SEAs in the Subregion are shown in Figure 10 and include: